platformsh/platformsh-docs/docs/src/administration/users.md

 {{< /codetabs >}}

+The user has to create an account before they can contribute to the project.
 Once you add a user to a project, they receive an email with instructions.
 For SSH access changes to apply after you add a user to a project, you have to redeploy each environment by either clicking **Redeploy** in the console or running `platform redeploy`.